SoftwareHeritage/swh-docs/docs/devel/index.rst

 Data Model and Specifications
 -----------------------------

-* :ref:`persistent-identifiers` Specifications of the SoftWare Heritage persistent IDentifiers (SWHID).
+* :ref:`persistent-identifiers` Specifications of the SoftWare Hash persistent IDentifiers (SWHID).
 * :ref:`data-model` Documentation of the main |swh| archive data model.
 * :ref:`journal-specs` Documentation of the Kafka journal of the |swh| archive.